Skip to main content

 4.5(3,829 reviews)

-Stretching approximately 815 metres across open rice paddies on the outskirts of Pai, this bamboo walkway offers a genuinely immersive slice of northern Thai countryside.
-Built in 2016 and reinforced with a more durable substructure beneath its bamboo surface, the bridge connects visitors to working farmland, flower fields, grazing water buffaloes, and a Buddhist monastery perched on a nearby hill.
-The surrounding commune has developed organically around the attraction, making it far more than a simple river crossing.
-Visitors can expect a leisurely, unhurried atmosphere with plenty to fill a few hours.
-Beyond the bridge walk itself, the area offers the chance to feed water buffaloes, play simple fairground games, relax at an on-site cafe, and wander through scenic fields with good photography opportunities throughout the day.
-Friendly dogs roam the grounds freely, adding to the rural, lived-in character of the place.
-The monastery at the end of the trail provides a quiet, reflective finish to the walk.
-Good to know: Entry costs approximately 30 baht, making this an accessible and low-cost outing from central Pai.
-The site is located on an unnamed road in Tambon Thung Yao, so using maps or arranging local transport in advance is advisable.
-The cool season from November to February offers the most comfortable conditions for walking, with better light for photography and more pleasant temperatures.
-Wear comfortable shoes suitable for uneven ground, and bring sun protection, as stretches of the walkway are exposed.
+Stretching approximately 815 metres across open rice paddies on the outskirts of Pai, this bamboo walkway offers an unhurried encounter with northern Thai countryside.
+Built in 2016 and reinforced with a more durable substructure beneath its bamboo surface, the bridge connects visitors to working farmland, grazing water buffaloes, seasonal flower fields, and a Buddhist monastery perched on a nearby hill.
+The surrounding commune has developed organically around the attraction, giving the site a lived-in, rural character that extends well beyond a simple bridge crossing.
+Visitors can expect a relaxed few hours with more to do than the walk itself suggests.
+The grounds offer the chance to feed water buffaloes, try simple fairground games, sit with a drink at an on-site cafe, and find photography opportunities throughout the fields and paddies.
+Friendly dogs roam freely across the area, and the monastery at the end of the trail provides a quiet, reflective conclusion to the walk.
+Shaded rest spots are scattered along the route for those who need a break from the sun.
+Entry costs approximately 30 baht, making this one of the more accessible outings from central Pai.
+The site sits on an unnamed road in Tambon Thung Yao, so using a maps application or arranging transport in advance is recommended.
+The cool season from November to February offers the most comfortable walking conditions and better light for photography.
+Wear comfortable shoes suitable for uneven ground and bring sun protection, as much of the walkway is exposed.

 Experience hints